- Start date: January & September

 Glasgow is Scotland's biggest & most cosmopolitan city

-A first or second-class Honours degree in Media and Cultural Studies, or English Studies, or a related discipline.
-Other qualifications may be considered.
+First- or upper second-class Honours degree, or overseas equivalent, in Media and Cultural Studies, English Studies, or a related discipline.

 |English language requirements|

 Please check our English requirements before making your application.

 The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.

 Upon successful completion, you'll be able to progress to this degree course at the University of Strathclyde.

 If you want to know more about what it’s like to be a Humanities & Social Sciences student at the University of Strathclyde, a selection of our current students are here to help!